Saga Dawa Festival – Month of Merits

 Saga Dawa is one of the most famous and biggest festivals of Sikkim, it is also known as the Triple Blessed Festival, celebrated by followers of Mahayana Buddhism.
 It is celebrated in the fourth month of the Tibetan calendar when the star of Saga appears in the sky.

-Saga Dawa festival for the year 2021 will be celebrated from May 12, 2021, – June 10, 2021, and on May 26th, is the full moon day is called Saga Dawa Duchen.
+Saga Dawa festival for the year 2023 will be celebrated on June 4, 2023 and the full moon day is called Saga Dawa Duchen.
 Saga means Fourth and Dawa means Month so that is the main reason Saga Dawa is celebrating every year Tibetan lunar calendar fourth month.
 This is a month-long festival that honors Buddha Sakyamuni whose birth, enlightenment, and nirvana all took place in the same month and reach their peak on the full moon day.
 Buddha Purnima Day is celebrated slightly earlier than Saga Dawa as it’s based on a different lunar calendar.

 Sikkimese Buddhists celebrate the festival with prayers in monasteries throughout the month.
 The main celebration is done on the full moon day of this month which is also known as Buddha Purnima.
 It is believed that on this day Buddha was born, attained enlightenment, and then parinirvana.
 Assuming that good deeds and prayers multiplied during this period, people are much more compassionate than usual.